ume01234/leetcode-log/README.md

 # LeetCode-log

-This repository contains my personal learning journey through LeetCode problems.
+This repository documents my daily practice solving LeetCode problems
+as part of my continuous effort to improve algorithmic thinking, problem-solving skills,
+and technical writing in English.

 ---